Friday, September 29, 2006

 1/2 cup extra-firm SILKEN tofu

-1/2 cup mushroom broth OR vegetarian "chicken-style" broth
+1/2 cup mushroom broth OR vegan "chicken-style" broth

 2 tbs chopped parsley